AdamboislevantFleury/CY-Path/README.md

 # Improvements

 - Using a global servor so people can play on different machines
+- Finishing and implementing the saving method so that players can save their game and continue it later
 - Interface more user friendly and more spaced
 - Giving the possibility to the player to choose the color of their pawn and their player's name